Teaching Material- Biological Physics - 2024 - Pietro Cicuta and Diana Fusco

 Mock exam

-This course is only in its fifth year; as well as the January 2016-2021 exam papers, it may be useful to you to see one more example of question structure, and how we try to balance between coursework and quantitative problems.
+This course is relatively new; as well as the January 2016-2024 exam papers, it may be useful to you to see one more example of question structure, and how we try to balance between coursework and quantitative problems.
 Obviously, this is just intended to help, and there is no guarantee on how similar or dissimilar the actual exam will be, since it is officially not actually set by the course lecturers.
 We are providing a file with just the questions, and another file including solutions.

 1. Mock exam